boundless-xyz/boundless/documentation/site/pages/introduction/proof-lifecycle.md

 - Timeout: 100 blocks
 - Lock-in stake: 0.5 Ether

-For more details, please see Request a Proof #Offers and Rewards.  @TODO: figure out this link
+For more details, please see [Pricing a Request](/build/request-a-proof#pricing-a-request).

 #### BoundlessMarket.sol - `submitRequest`